-La Rioja is home to some of Spains best restaurants and has a long culinary tradition and is mainly celebrated for its outstanding local produce; wide varieties of fresh fruit and vegetables from local market gardens, in addition to succulent meat and game from the regions’ farms.
+La Rioja is home to some of Spain’s best restaurants and has a long culinary tradition.
+It is mainly celebrated for its outstanding local produce, wide varieties of fresh fruit and vegetables from local market gardens, succulent meat, and game from the region’s farms.
 Indeed, there are enough fine raw materials in Rioja to satisfy even the most demanding and critical of chefs, with the Atlantic providing fresh seafood and local rivers supplying an abundance of trout and other fresh-water fish.
-There cannot be many gourmets on the planet who would not be seduced by the smell of chuletas – lamb chops grilled over vine cuttings, served with a delicious local Crianza.
+There cannot be many gourmets on the planet who the smell of chuletas would not seduce – lamb chops grilled over vine cuttings served with a delicious local Crianza.

 However, despite the region’s clear potential as a fine dining destination, chefs unanimously agree that wholesome cooking using the freshest local ingredients is the only way forward.
 So whether you’re looking for a creative gastronomic journey for that special occasion or tried and tested Riojan cuisine, you won’t go wrong with our hand-picked selection.